goodforenergy/tavli/README.md

 * Move validation
 * Delete information about a friendship when a friend is removed
 * Only allow forfeiting if you can't move

+// Low
+// Base is 1-5
+// Moves are made by subtracting rolls from places
+// Render from low to high, starting at bottom right corner and proceeding clockwise

+// High
+// Base is 16 - 20
+// Moves are made by adding rolls to places
+// Render from high to low, starting at bottom left corner and proceeding anti-clockwise

 **Security**
 * Prevent users from updating other user fields